General tax-deductibility rules

 - Profit-dependent interest.

 Doubtful or bad receivables that have not yet become statute-barred may be provisioned for under special rules.
 Generally, provisions may be created for trade receivables overdue for more than 18 months.
 Provisions of 100% may be created for debts overdue for 30 months.
 For receivables, banks, insurance companies, and defined financial institutions have their specific system for provisioning.

 Certain charitable donations are deductible.
-The minimum deductible donation is CZK 2,000 and the maximum deductible donation is 10% of the CIT base (for donations in the tax periods ending from March 2020 up to February 2024 the cap is increased to 30% of the tax base).
+The minimum deductible donation is CZK 2,000, the maximum deductible donation is 10% of the CIT base (for donations in the tax periods ending from March 2020 up to February 2024 the cap is increased to 30% of the tax base).